mrheinen/git-llm-reviewer/docs/user_guide.md

 ### Pre-commit Hook

-You can set up `git-llm-review` as a pre-commit hook to automatically review your code before committing:
+You can set up `git-llm-reviewer` as a pre-commit hook to automatically review your code before committing:

 1. Create `.git/hooks/pre-commit` in your repository: